runtimeverification/k/.github/ISSUE_TEMPLATE/bug-report.md

 title: "[Bug] [kompile|kast|krun|kprove|ksearch] - DESCRIPTION"
 labels: bug
 assignees: ''
 ---

 **Categorize the bug**

-Fill in the title above (template provided).
+Fill in the title (template provided).
+Examples:

+[Bug] kompile - crash when compiling with --some-weird-option

+[Bug] krun - segfault at runtime when dividing by zero

 **Describe the bug**

 A clear and concise description of what the bug is.
-Example:
+Examples:

 Running `kompile` with `--some-weird-option` causes a cryptic error message.

 Running `krun` with a definition causes a segfault on LLVM backend.

 **Input Files**

-All files needed to produce the bug.
-Example:
+*Minimized* files needed to produce the bug.
+When providing K definitions, a _single_ file should be provided (if possible), and as few modules and sentences as possible.
+When providing programs or proofs, a _single_ program should be provided with a minimized definition which _quickly_ reproduces the issue.
+Examples:

 File: `test.k`